11 of the best beaches in Scotland

 - 1

-Along the Moray Firth you can find plenty of towns and beaches, and Findhorn isn’t to be missed!
-Findhorn Bay boasts a long stretch of white sandy beach and is a popular spot for an evening wander or for birdwatching.
-The Moray Firth is an ideal location for wildlife spotting too, with the firth often seeing seals, bottlenose dolphins, salmon and more.
+Along the Moray Firth, you’ll find plenty of charming towns and beaches, and Findhorn is not to be missed!
+Findhorn Bay boasts a long stretch of white sandy beach, perfect for an evening stroll or some birdwatching.
+The Moray Firth is also a fantastic spot for wildlife, with seals, bottlenose dolphins, salmon, and more often spotted in its waters.

 - 2